United Airlines Flight 585: Aircraft

+Crew

-The flight crew consisted of Captain Harold Leon Green (51), First Officer Patricia Karen Eidson (42), and 3 flight attendants, including Lisa Laraine Newland-Church (21).
-The captain, who had over 10,000 hours as a United Airlines pilot (including 1,732 hours on the Boeing 737), was regarded by colleagues as a conservative pilot who always followed standard operating procedures.
-The first officer had accumulated over 4,000 flight hours (including 1,077 hours on the Boeing 737), and she was considered by Captain Green to be a very competent pilot.
+In command was Captain Harold Green, aged 52.
+Green was hired by United Airlines on May 15, 1969, and had logged 9,902 hours as a United Airlines pilot (including 1,732 hours on the Boeing 737), and was regarded by colleagues as a conservative pilot who always followed standard operating procedures.
+The first officer was Patricia Eidson, aged 42.
+Eidson was hired by UAL on November 21, 1988, and had logged 3,903 flight hours (including 1,077 hours on the Boeing 737).

 On February 25, 1991, the aircraft was flying at 10,000 ft when the rudder abruptly deflected 10 degrees to the right.
 The crew on board reduced power and the aircraft returned to normal flight.
 A similar event occurred two days later.
 Four days later, the aircraft crashed.